hermangroup/docs/masternodes/setup-cdmn.rst

 This guide assumes you are setting up a single masternode for the first time.
 You will need:

-- 100 HTA.
+- 5000 HTA.
-- A wallet to store your Historia, preferably a hardware wallet, although Historia Core wallet is also supported.
+- A wallet to store your Historia, although Historia Core wallet is also supported.
 - A Linux server, preferably a Virtual Private Server (VPS).
 - IPv4
+- IPv6

 We also assume you will be working from a Windows computer.
 However, since most of the work is done on your Linux VPS, alternative steps for using macOS or Linux will be indicated where necessary.